whdcumt/test-readme/README.md

 ## Reference
 1.Mlynarczuk, M.; Skiba, M. The application of artificial intelligence for the identification of the maceral groups and mineral components of coal.
 Comput.
 Geosci.
 2017, 103, 133-141.
 2.Rallakis, D.; Michels, R.; Brouand, M.; Parize, O.; Cathelineau, M. The Role of Organic Matter on Uranium Precipitation in Zoovch Ovoo, Mongolia.
 Minerals.
 2019, 9, 310.
 3.Chaudhuri, S.N.
 Coal macerals.
 Encycl.
 Mineral Energy Policy.
-2016, 1-5.
+2016, 1-5.      git